jimmux/code-em-all/README.md

 - Godot
   - "Godots" app mostly takes care of this
   - Might be useful for F# and other alternative experiments
-- Haskell
 - Postgres

-Prefer everything at least current LTS versions, if not latest stable version.
+Prefer everything at least current LTS versions by default, if not latest stable version.

-Keep it friendly with VSCode Dev Containers, and (BoxBuddy or DevPod).
-I use this in Aurora atomic Linux, a host environment that requires minimal preparation.

-Fedora base would have been preferred, for consistency with the host, but many dev container features aren't compatible.
+Also installed asdf to manage local versions where required, but not used.

+Using HomeBrew for most global installs, due to it just working more reliably for many packages.

+JupyterLab doesn't work well in HomeBrew for Linux, so it's installed via apt/pip.

 ## Samples